gucascau/iDSBins/README.md

 	-ga Genome annotation (Default BED file format)

-Optional Parameters of each step:
-iDSBquality: Optional paramter for the quality control of reads:
+Optional Parameters of each step: iDSBquality - Optional paramter for the quality control of reads:
 	-mq The minimum quality requirment of MAT region (Default: 25) -iq The minimum quality requirment of Inserted region (Default: 15)

-iDSBdetection: Define the MATA information:
+iDSBdetection - Define the MATA information:
 	-il minimum length of large insertion (Default 10bp) -ms Total size of whole MATA region (Default 90)
 	-mc Mapped chromosme of MATA reference position (Default chrIII) -ms Mapped start site of MATA reference position (Default 294300) -me Mapped end site of MATA reference position (Default 294500)

-iDSBdeduplication: parameters for the duplicated reads:
+iDSBdeduplication - parameters for the duplicated reads:

 	Parameters for first cuting-edge deduplication:
 	-cs cut-off of upstream and downstream, the cut-off we collected mata 11bp and inserted 19bp sequences for forward and reverse reads(default 30bp, 11+19bp)